After building a successful business, former Army Ranger Leo Jenkins bought one to drive from Alaska to the Dakotas so he could drink a beer.

 The one thing these three very different people have in common is the simple van.
 Well, maybe not so simple.

 Maybe you’ve noticed those incredible #vanlife-tagged photos on Instagram.
-From renovated old Volkswagen Westfalia campers and EuroVans to the big passenger and cargo vans creatively converted for roughing it comfortably, a rolling renaissance is underway in small, self-contained homes away from home.
+From renovated old Volkswagen Westfalia campers and EuroVans to the big passenger and cargo vans creatively converted for roughing it comfortably, there is a rolling renaissance is underway in small, self-contained homes away from home.

 For current and former troops alike, getting behind the wheel of one of these vehicles often means a chance to reconnect with the country and the great outdoors while also decompressing from the tribulations of service through the vicissitudes of travel.